avb-academy/avb_academy/content/01_milan/00_network-timing/_index.md

 <div class="text-image-container">
   <div class="text">
     <p>Consider a Milan network that has just been switched on.
-It is likely that it consists of multiple {{< tooltip "Endstations">}} and {{< tooltip "Switches">}}.
+It is likely that it consists of multiple {{< tooltip "Endstations">}} and {{< tooltip "Switches" "Switch">}}.
 In a first step, a Grand Master ({{< tooltip "GM">}}) has to be elected.
 This Grand Master will distribute its time to all participants allowing them to share a common understanding of time.
 The election process is defined in an algorithm called Best Time Transmitter Algorithm ({{< tooltip "BTCA">}}).
 The algorithm is executed automatically when a change in the network is detected.</p>
   </div>
   <div class="image">
     <img src="/images/gPTP-BTCA.drawio.svg" alt="Image" style="max-width: 100%; height: auto;">